angular/angular/aio/aio-builds-setup/docs/vm-setup--update-docker-container.md

 The script will pull the latest changes from the origin's master branch and examine if there have been any changes in files inside the preview server source code directory (see below).
-If there are, it will create a new image and verify that is works as expected.
+If there are, it will create a new image and verify that it works as expected.
 Finally, it will stop and remove the old docker container and image, create a new container based on the new image and start it.

 The script assumes that the preview server source code is in the repository's